 Most people don’t like the idea of donating to charity but will happily spend their money on more frivolous things.
 A couple of dollars a month won’t break most people’s banks – and while this amount might seem insignificant to you, it will make a massive difference to somebody else’s life.
 You could spend $4.99 on renting a movie for the night, or you could spend this amount on feeding a starving family.
 We say this not to guilt-trip anyone.
 Instead, it’s about putting things into perspective.
 For example, by consistently donating to our organization, you can help put a roof over somebody’s head.

 If you have spare time and want to be more proactive about making a difference to the community, you could try working for a nonprofit organization.
 Though this work is unpaid, it’s rewarding in a different respect.
 Have a look at volunteer opportunities in your local area and see which would best suit your current skillset.
 This means you can put your talents to good work and bring about definitive change to the community.
 For instance, at Dorchester Habit, we would love to have volunteers with experience in construction work to build homes for those in need.

 5. Shopping Locally

 One of the very best ways to help the community is to shop locally.
 Most people tend to purchase their groceries from big supermarkets, buy clothes from corporate retailers or eat dinner at chain restaurants.
 In doing so, they provide income to companies that have more than enough capital already.
 On the other hand, small local businesses struggle because they aren’t getting enough customers.
 This issue impacts the local economy, too.
-However, by deciding to shop with your local stores, you can reverse this trend and give back to the community.
+However, by deciding to the used furniture store with your local stores, you can reverse this trend and give back to the community.
 So, next time you need some fresh vegetables, try heading to the nearest independently owned farm shop.